Sign up now for a free

 Propped up with pillows,

-She lies on the ER bed
+Lies on the ER bed with wheels.

-(another Friday night repeat).
+(Another Friday night repeat).

 Doctors and drugs,